GGn0/ros2-tests/NOTES.md

 While developing with ROS2, it is common practice to create a workspace folder and a source folder `src` within it.

-The code for the packages you develop, will be eack in a subfolder of src.
+The code for the packages you develop, will be each in a subfolder of src.

 ```none
 myRosDev_ws